nfrade/gaston/ROADMAP.md

 //sets my client id in the output to name gaston.log.id = 'jim'
 ```

----
-###socket-server
-* port (optional, has to be handled client side as well)
-* can be used in node and the browser
-* connect all other apis (exposes apis as promises)
-* send and facilitates messages from and to clients for tests and debugging
-* reset - restarts all connected clients
-  * restarts node clients
-  * reloads browser clients

 -
 **acts as a browser api shim**